woocommerce/woocommerce-gateway-stripe/readme.txt

 == Description ==

-Accept Visa, MasterCard, American Express, Discover, JCB, Diners Club, and more cards directly on your store with the Stripe payment gateway for WooCommerce, including Apple Pay for mobile and desktop.
+Accept Visa, MasterCard, American Express, Discover, JCB, Diners Club, SEPA, Sofort, iDeal, Giropay, Alipay and more directly on your store with the Stripe payment gateway for WooCommerce, including Apple Pay for mobile and desktop.

 = Take Credit card payments easily and directly on your store =